saxamaphone69/ss21/readme.md

  - stylises the bottom board list to match the footer aesthetic, including moving the pass link
  - adds a discernible class for index sorting mode
  - if enabled in `ss21`, provides a polyfill for `display: masonry`
- - adds a weight and length unit converter for /fit/
+ - adds a imperial/metric weight and length unit converter for /fit/
  - adds OPs image/video to the banner for aesthetics

-it should be noted that `ss21` **does not** function with the default 4chan extension or App/OneeChan
+it should be noted that `ss21` **does not** function properly with the default 4chan extension or App/OneeChan

 it is **highly** recommended you play with the settings within the userstyle